-All Saints CE Academy, Denstone offers flexible Nursery places for children aged 3 and 4, commencing in September of each academic year.
+All Saints CE Academy, Denstone offers flexible Nursery places for children aged 3 and 4.

 Our Nursery runs from 8.55 am – 3.15 each day within our Reception class by our dedicated Early Years team.
 Places can be booked for a morning session, afternoon or for the whole day.

 Your child can start the term after they turn 3 years old and have received a valid 30 hours code, whichever is later.
 Term start dates are 1st September, 1stJanuary and 1st April.
 To keep your 30 hours free childcare place you need to check your details are up to date every 3 months.
 (Please check with our school office the exact day the 30 hours funding should start).

 |When your child turns 3||When they can get 30 hours from||Recommended time to apply|

 |1 September to 31 December||Term starting on or after 1 January||15 October to 30 November|

 |1 January to 31 March||Term starting on or after 1 April||15 January to 28 February|